There is a good chance Solid Power Inc. (SLDP) will undergo another restructuring. - The Dwinnex

 Shares Statistics:

-The stock has traded on average 2.40M shares per day over the past 3-months and 2.7M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, SLDP traded on average about 2.47M shares per day over the past 3-months and 2.59M shares per day over the past 10 days.
 A total of 175.03M shares are outstanding, with a floating share count of 124.91M.
 Insiders hold about 5.60% of the company’s shares, while institutions hold 30.10% stake in the company.
 Shares short for SLDP as of Oct 13, 2022 were 7.62M with a Short Ratio of 7.38M, compared to 4.67M on Sep 14, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 4.37% and a Short% of Float of 6.30%.

 Earnings Estimates

-Its stock is currently analyzed by 4 different market analysts.
+The company has 4 analysts who recommend its stock at the moment.
 The consensus estimate for the next quarter is -$0.11, with high estimates of -$0.09 and low estimates of -$0.13.

 Analysts are recommending an EPS of between -$0.15 and -$0.23 for the fiscal current year, implying an average EPS of -$0.2.
 EPS for the following year is -$0.44, with 4 analysts recommending between -$0.39 and -$0.51.